AireshBhat/Decentralised_Beckn/docs/protocol-specs/0_Protocol.md

 ## What is the definition of the protocol?
 A tool for systems to help instill intrinsic responsibility within its citizens.

+## How is the protocol structured?
+The protocol is comprised of many sub protocols, each of which is designed to help the network participants interact with each other in a fair and just manner.
+* The Data protocol, how each network structures their message packets and how each network stores data pertaining to the network and to the participants is provided in the [1_Data.md](./1_Data.md) file.
+* General structure of the data each network must maintain as part of the protocol and the logic behind them is provided in the [1_Institution.md](./1_Institution.md) file.
+* Every network must provide the basic tools to its citizens to maintain their "digital identity".
+The process of onboarding a new user and the protocols for creating a digital identity for them is provided in the [2_Onboarding.md](./2_Onboarding.md) file.
+* Every network defines a DHT table, similar to a DNS table which maps the IP address of a server to a "url" of a network providing data using the HTML protocol.
+This allows external participants to find peers within the network that can potentially provide the service they are looking for.
+The protocol for maintaining this DHT table to discover network peers and their services is provided in the [3_Discovery.md](./3_Discovery.md) file.
+* Every network constructs rules and regulations based on their aim or goal, formally called Chiti.
+These rules and regulations can change as the network evolves.
+Contracts/Interactions created by network peers are checked basis these rules and regulations and are added to the network blockchain if they satisfy the Chiti.
+The protocol for maintaining the Chiti and the rules and regulations of the network is provided in the [4_ContractCreation.md](./4_ContractCreation.md) file.
+* Fulfillment and Tracking of the contract and its closure is provided in the [5_FulfillmentTracking.md](./5_FulfilmentTracking.md) file.
+These additional rules are defined during contract creation and are used to determine the success or failure of the contract.
+Each contract could be thought of as a new branch of a git repository.
+Once fulfilled, the contract is merged into the main branch of the network blockchain, highlighting the contribution towards the progress of the networks aim/goal.
+* Rating and feedback play a crucial role in the feedback mechanism of the network.
+To determine whether the actions being taken by the network peers are actually advancing the aims/goals of the network, rating and feedback is requested from the network participants.
+Interactions and contracts are rated allowing the network to fairly determine the efficacy of a product/service.
+The protocol for maintaining the rating and feedback of the network participants is provided in the [6_RatingFeedback.md](./6_RatingFeedback.md) file.